DetectiveSquirrel/MouseTracker/README.md

 A portable Windows mouse trail for OBS.
 It does **not** draw a mini map of your desktop.
 Relative mouse movement is mapped into a window, so the scribble stays on-screen no matter where the real cursor goes.

+## Disclaimer

+Yes, this is AI-generated code.
+Nothing available with source had the configuration options I wanted; this does the job.
+Do what you will with the project.

+## Download

 Download `MouseTracker.exe` from [Releases](../../releases).
 No Python required.

 ## OBS setup